FinzyPHINZY/Codewars-Challenges/README.md

 ## License

-This repository is licensed under the MIT License
+This repository is licensed under the MIT License.
+Feel free to use the code and adapt it for your own purposes.